1302.01 General Review of Disclosure [R-07.2015]

 See MPEP Chapter 2300 .

-To identify a claim, a formal examiner’s amendment should refer to it by the original number and, if renumbered in the allowed application, also by the new number.
+To identify a claim, an examiner’s amendment should refer to it by the original number and, if renumbered in the allowed application, also by the new number.

 Any previously withdrawn claims that are being rejoined and allowed must be listed in the index of claims and on the Notice of Allowability to avoid a printer query.
 The examiner should notify the applicant of the rejoinder.
 See MPEP § 821.04.

-Where an application otherwise ready for issue requires correction of the drawing, the application is processed for allowance in the Technology Center and then forwarded to the Publishing Division.
-Any papers subsequently filed by the applicant, including replacement drawings, are forwarded to the Publishing Division in order to be matched with the application file.
-If the drawings that are received are still not acceptable for publishing, the Publishing Division will mail a “Notice to File Corrected Application Papers,” giving the applicant a non-extendable period in which to file the corrected drawings.
+Where an application otherwise ready for issue requires correction of the drawing, the application is processed for allowance in the Technology Center and then forwarded to the Office of Data Management.
+Any papers subsequently filed by the applicant, including replacement drawings, are matched with the application file.
+If the drawings that are received are still not acceptable for publishing, the Office will mail a “Notice to File Corrected Application Papers,” giving the applicant a time period in which to file the corrected drawings.